 Branding

 The Voter Formation Project’s brand is designed to center Black and Brown communities, ensuring they feel seen and represented in our creative work.
-Research showed that when people saw themselves reflected in the content, they were more likely to engage—boosting awareness around voting and civic participation.
+Organizational research showed that when people saw themselves reflected in the content, they were more likely to engage—boosting awareness around voting and civic participation.

-Create a brand that makes our audience feel recognized and included—positioning civic engagement as a natural, everyday part of life, just like any other content they consume.
+Create a brand that feels familiar to our audience — positioning civic engagement as a natural, everyday part of life, just like any other content they enjoy consuming.

-Ensure the brand feels current and culturally relevant, both visually and in its overall design approach.
+Center the style & creativity of the audience we're talking to.
+Our brand had to feel current and culturally relevant, both visually and in its overall design approach.

 For typography, we embraced bold, playful fonts that could be combined in creative ways to grab attention—especially for topics that might otherwise feel routine or overlooked.
 Similarly, we selected a vibrant mix of primary and secondary colors to ensure the brand remains visually engaging while allowing for flexibility and variety in design.
 When it came to photography, authenticity and depth were essential.
 We aimed to create visuals that feel relatable and real—making the brand not only appealing to Black and Brown audiences, but also reflective of their experiences and identities.